David and Lili's World Tour

 May 2005 - Addis Ababa, Bahar Dar, Gondar, Axum, Lalibela

-Ethiopia has many interesting things to see, from primitive tribes to Islam's "forth holiest" city, from Africa's largest market to perhaps the world's finest early Christian architecture.
+Ethiopia has primitive tribes, Islam's fourth holiest city, Africa's largest market, and perhaps the world's finest early Christian architecture.
 But road travel is notoriously slow, and some places are impossible to reach in the rainy season.
-So we limited ourselves to the so-called Historic Circuit and the excellent deal offered by Ethiopian Airlines.
+So we took advantatage of a great deal offered by Ethiopian Airlines to visit the so-called Historic Circuit:

 Gondar: Africa's Camelot, home of 17th century castles and churches.